ihmeuw/vivarium_research/docs/source/concept_models/vivarium_swissre_breastcancer/concept_model.rst

 (1) :math:`RR_{tx|LCIS}` = 0.44 (95% CI 0.16-1.06) for those treated with tamoxifen versus placebo.
 (Fisher 1998, JNCI)
 (2) PAF = :math:`\frac{P_{tx1}(RR_{tx|LCIS}-1)}{1+P_{tx1}(RR_{tx|LCIS}-1)}`
-(3) :math:`P_{tx1}` = 30% as baseline screening uptake x 100% as treatment uptake
+(3) :math:`P_{tx1}` = 30% as baseline screening uptake x 20% as treatment uptake

+.. list-table:: The distribution of LCIS treatment types (King 2015, J Clin Oncol)
+   :header-rows: 1

+   * - Treatment among women diagnosed with LCIS 1980-2009 (N=1,060)
+     - Percent (%)
+   * - surveillance alone
+     - 78.4%
+   * - surveillance +  chemoprevention
+     - 16.3%
+   * - mastectomy
+     - 5.3%

 .. note::
-   - using stand-in values for both coverage and relative risk of LCIS treatment.
    - verification: check to see if :math:`i_{BC|LCIS{tx1}} < i_{BC|LCIS{tx0}}`
    - note treatment efficacy of tamoxifen is slightly lower in paticipants with family history as compared with those without family history, hence we can assume that the relative risk of treatment is weakly or not associated with family history.